phalcon/documentation/docs/html-tagfactory.md

 # Tag Factory
 - - -

+!!! info "NOTE"

+    The code examples below have been reformatted for readability

 ## Overview
 [Phalcon\Html\TagFactory][html-tagfactory] is a component that generates HTML tags.
 This component creates a new class locator with predefined HTML tag classes attached to it.
 Each tag class is lazy-loaded for maximum performance.
 To instantiate the factory and retrieve a tag helper, you need to call `newInstance()` by passing a `Phalcon\Html\Escaper` object to it.